Pranava-Kailash/CyNER_2.0_API/README.md

 - `__init__.py`: Indicates that the directory is a Python package.
 - `database.py`: Handles database connections and interactions.
 - `main.py`: The main entry point of the application, responsible for starting the FastAPI server.
-- `model.py`: Contains the model definitions and business logic for NER.
+- `model.py`: Contains Base for SQLalchemy
-- `ner_data.db`: SQLite database containing the data for NER.
+- `ner_data.db`: SQLite database containing the data saved after running NER.
-- `Ner_tags_finder.ipynb`: Jupyter Notebook used for testing and developing the NER models.
+- `Ner_tags_finder.ipynb`: Jupyter Notebook used for testing the API endpoints.
-- `routers/ner.py`: Contains the API routes related to NER functionalities.
+- `routers/ner.py`: Contains the model definitions and logic for NER.
 - `schemas.py`: Contains Pydantic models used for data validation and serialization.

 ## Requirements